 Clients considering a Chapter 13 bankruptcy are often afraid they’ll be stuck in a payment plan they can’t afford if something changes.

-Your ife doesn’t stop just because you file Chapter 13 bankruptcy.
+Your life doesn’t stop just because you file Chapter 13 bankruptcy so the chances of unforeseen circumstances disrupting a budget are good.

 Unforeseen Circumstances May Include